marcusoftnet/marcusoftnet.github.io/_posts/2013-04-18-ContextInjectionSpecFlow.md

 you one way that you could use that feature to make your step definitions more maintainable.

-I found this feature (again, i had heard about it before) when Gaspar mentioned it too me after my presentation at [CukeUp 2013](http://skillsmatter.com/podcast/agile-testing/cuke-envy-a-dot-net-programmers-attempt-to-catch-up) and the usage is part of ["Pushing the HOW
+I found this feature (again, I had heard about it before) when Gaspar mentioned it too me after my presentation at [CukeUp 2013](http://skillsmatter.com/podcast/agile-testing/cuke-envy-a-dot-net-programmers-attempt-to-catch-up) and the usage is part of ["Pushing the HOW